datajerk/ctf-write-ups/twctf2020/nothing_more_to_say_2020/README.md

     RWX:      Has RWX segments
 ```

 No mitigations in place.
 However, _we're not going to take advantage of any of this--not necessary._

+> Well, I'm going to use the _No PIE_ for a single ROP gadget.

 ### Source included